Idukki district: Demographics

 Malayalam and English are the two official administrative languages in the district.
 Around four-fifth of the people in Idukki district speak Malayalam as their mother tongue.
-The Taluks of Devikulam and Peerumedu have a considerable Tamil minority population.
+The Taluks of Devikulam, Peerumedu and Udumbanchola have a considerable Tamil minority population.
 However Malayalis are majority in these taluks as well.
 The aboriginal tribes in the district speak their own dialects such as Malavedan, Malaryan, Muthuvan, and Paliyan, which are closely related to the Malayalam and Tamil.

+Until the late 1940s, Devikulam, and Peermade had a slight Tamil majority when it was sparsely populated.
+Following the States Reorganisation Act of 1956, a colonization project initiated by Pattom Thanu Pillai was implemented to change the demographics by relocating Malayalam-speaking families, ensuring the region remained with the new state of Kerala.